-Steve Mosser is the founder and CEO of Sensée, the UK’s leading provider of home–working customer service staff.
-Mosser, aka “Mr Homeworking.” is the leading authority on performance optimisation through homeworking.
-He founded Sensée in 2004 for businesses to reap the rewards of homeworking without the headaches!?
+Steve Mosser is the founder and CEO of Sens?e, the UK?s leading provider of home–working customer service staff.?Mosser,?aka ?Mr Homeworking.? is the leading authority on performance optimisation through homeworking.
+He founded Sens?e in 2004 for businesses to reap the rewards of homeworking without the headaches!?

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.

 Any cookies that may not be particularly necessary for the website to function and is used specifically to collect user personal data via analytics, ads, other embedded contents are termed as non-necessary cookies.
 It is mandatory to procure user consent prior to running these cookies on your website.